 According to the Centers for Disease Control and Prevention, or the CDC, bacterial vaginosis is the most common vaginal condition in women ages 15-44.
 Bacterial vaginosis is a type of vaginal inflammation caused by the overgrowth of certain bacteria naturally found in the vagina.
 Symptoms include vaginal discharge, vaginal odor, vaginal pain, itching or burning, and burning during urination.
-We entered this therapeutic category because we felt there was a significant unmet need for better treatment.
-Branded prescription products that received FDA approval before XACIATO for the treatment of bacterial vaginosis have clinical cure rates (based on the Amsel criteria) ranging from 37-68%.
+We believe current bacterial vaginosis therapies are inadequate and there is a significant unmet need for better treatment.
+Current FDA-approved therapies have clinical cure rates (based on the Amsel criteria) ranging from 37-68%.